 12.3 Binding Arbitration.

-- Payment of all filing, administration and arbitrator fees will be governed by the JAMS Rules.
-You are required to pay JAMS’ initial filing fee, but IDIQ will reimburse you for this filing fee at the conclusion of the arbitration to the extent it exceeded the fee for filing a complaint in a federal or state court in your county of residence or in Riverside County, CA. IDIQ will not seek to recover the administration and arbitrator fees we are responsible for paying under the JAMS Rules unless the arbitrator finds that either the substance of your claim or the relief sought in your Demand for Arbitration was frivolous or was brought for an improper purpose (as measured by the standards set forth in Federal Rule of Civil Procedure).
+(c) Payment of all filing, administration and arbitrator fees will be governed by the JAMS Rules.
+You may be required to pay JAMS’ initial filing fee, but IDIQ will reimburse you for this filing fee at the conclusion of the arbitration to the extent it exceeded the fee for filing a complaint in a federal or state court in your county of residence or in Riverside County, CA.

-12.7 30-Day Right to Opt Out.
-You have the right to opt-out and not be bound by the arbitration and class action waiver provisions set forth above by sending written notice of its decision to opt-out to the following address: IDIQ, Attn: Human and Business Services, 43454 Business Park Drive, Temecula CA 92590.
+12.6 30-Day Right to Opt Out.
+You have the right to opt-out and not be bound by the arbitration and class action waiver provisions set forth above by sending written notice of its decision to opt-out to the following address: IDIQ, Attn: Legal, 43454 Business Park Drive, Temecula CA 92590.
 The notice must be sent within 30 days of your assent to these Terms.
 Otherwise, you shall be bound to arbitrate disputes in accordance with the terms of this Section.
 If you opt-out of these arbitration provisions, IDIQ also will not be bound by them.

-12.8 Changes to this Section.
-IDIQ will provide 30 days’ notice of any changes to this Section 12; changes will become effective on the 30th day.
-If you continue to use the IDIQ Services after the 30th day, it agrees that any unfiled claims of which IDIQ does not have actual notice are subject to the revised clause.
+12.7 Changes to this Section.
+IDIQ will provide 30 days’ notice of any changes to this Section 11; changes will become effective on the 30th day.
+If you continue to use the IDIQ Services after the 30th day, you agree that any unfiled claims of which IDIQ does not have actual notice are subject to the revised clause.

-12.9 Claims Outside of Arbitration.
+12.8 Claims Outside of Arbitration.
 For any dispute not subject to arbitration, you and IDIQ agree to submit to the personal and exclusive jurisdiction of and venue in the federal and state courts located in Riverside County, California.
-You further agree to accept service of process by mail, and hereby waives all jurisdictional and venue defenses otherwise available.
+You further agree to accept service of process by mail, and hereby waive all jurisdictional and venue defenses otherwise available.

 13.1 Entire Agreement.
 Both parties agree that this Agreement is the complete and exclusive statement of the mutual understanding of the parties and supersedes and cancel all previous written and oral agreements, communications and other understandings relating to the subject matter of these Terms.

 13.2 Governing Law.
-Except as governed by the federal laws of the United States these our Agreement is governed by the laws of the State of California, excluding conflicts of law provisions.
+Except as governed by the federal laws of the United States, our Agreement is governed by the laws of the State of California, excluding conflicts of law provisions.

 13.3 Waiver.
 Except as otherwise set forth in these Terms, no failure to exercise, or delay in exercising, any right, remedy, power, or privilege arising from these Terms shall operate or be construed as a waiver thereof; nor shall any single or partial exercise of any right, remedy, power, or privilege hereunder preclude any other or further exercise thereof or the exercise of any other right, remedy, power, or privilege.